 - Add cauliflower, potatoes, carrots, and green peas.
 Mix well.

 Instant Pot Method

 - Press cancel and close lid with vent in sealing position.
 Change the setting to manual or pressure cook mode at high pressure for 8 minutes.
 When the instant pot beeps, release the pressure naturally.

 - Close the lid, turn the heat on high flame and pressure cook it until your hear two whistles.
 Now reduce the flame to medium and pressure cook it for another 6 minutes.
 Turn off heat.
 Let the pressure release naturally.

 Mash and Garnish Bhaji

 - Open the pressure cooker and use an immersion blender to coarsely grind the ingredients.
 You can also use a potato masher to mash the bhaji to the desired consistency.

 - Change to sauté mode and let the bhaji boil for a minute.
-Mix in the lemon juice.
+Mix in the lime juice.
 Bhaji is ready to be served.

 - Slice each pav or dinner rolls in two halves.